Hugo Weaving: Other roles

 In 2004, Weaving became an ambassador for Australian animal rights organisation Voiceless, the animal protection institute.
 He attends events, promotes Voiceless in interviews, and assists in their judging of annual grants recipients.

 As of 2022, Weaving is on the board of the Adelaide Film Festival.

 Personal life

 When he was 13 years old, Weaving was diagnosed with epilepsy.
 Although the condition rarely affected him and stopped in his early 30s, he still chooses not to drive, given the risk of a seizure.

 He has been in a relationship with Katrina Greenwood since 1984; they live in Sydney and have two children together: Harry Greenwood, an actor, and Holly Greenwood, an artist.
-Their children were given their mother's surname, which Weavings's son described as the family's "stand against the patriarchy."
+The children were given their mother's surname, which Weaving's son described as the family's "stand against the patriarchy."

-Weaving also has a brother and a sister.
-He is the uncle of actress Samara Weaving, who also began her career in Australia before transitioning to American roles.
+Weaving has a brother and a sister.
+He is the uncle of actress Samara Weaving, who began her career in Australia before transitioning to American roles.
 Both appeared in the 2013 Australian film Mystery Road.
 His younger niece Morgan Weaving appeared on the Australian soap opera Home and Away alongside her sister.